GrobaxGrappleBlast/GrobaxJSONHandler/README.md

 	a method to run on the object before we serialize it into text.
 - *onAfterDeSerialization: *(optional)**
 	a method to run on the object before after serialize it into text.

+## Schemes
+A scheme is a name, that the decorater wil register the property decorator to. if no shceme is provided the scheme is 'BASE_SCHEME' if a property is registered for one theme and you serialize as another, you will not see the properties registered for teh other schemes

+### child objects.
+If there are child objects, the Handler will try to serialize them with the same scheme as the parent *future versions should be able to define what child schemes are chosen*